“But earnestly desire the best gifts. And yet I show you a more excellent way.”

 The Most Excellent Way is a loving group of men and women affected directly or indirectly by drugs and/or alcohol.
 In the Fellowship/Support Meetings, we grow in our faith in Christ with the encouragement of God’s Word and prayers of those who understand what we have been through.
 Thousands worldwide have been set free through these weekly meetings.

-Calvary Visalia’s recovery and addiction ministry meets every Monday evening from 7:00 pm to 8:30 pm in the modular building to the right of the main Sanctuary.
+Calvary Visalia’s recovery and addiction ministry meets every Monday evening from 7:00 pm to 8:30 pm in room 7&8 in the church building.

 “For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.
 But when the kindness and the love of God our Savior toward man appeared, not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, whom He poured out on us abundantly through Jesus Christ our Savior, that having been justified by His grace we should become heirs according to the hope of eternal life.”